Cruft: History

 Around 1958, the term was used in the sense of "garbage" by students frequenting the Tech Model Railroad Club (TMRC) at the Massachusetts Institute of Technology (MIT).
 In the 1959 edition of the club's dictionary, it was defined as "that which magically amounds in the Clubroom just before you walk in to clean up.
 In other words, rubbage".
-Its author Peter Samson later explained that this was meant in the sense of "detritus, that which needs to be swept up and thrown out.
-The dictionary has no definition for 'crufty,' a word I didn't hear until some years later".
+Its author Peter Samson later explained that this was meant in the sense of "detritus, that which needs to be swept up and thrown out", adding, "The dictionary has no definition for 'crufty', a word I didn't hear until some years later."
 In 2008 it was also used to refer to alumni who remain socially active at MIT.

 The origin of the term is uncertain, but it may be derived from Harvard University's Cruft Laboratory.
 Built in 1915 as a gift from a donor named Harriet Otis Cruft, it housed the Harvard Physics Department's radar lab during World War II.